JOHNSON-GM/what-happens-when/README.rst

 DNS lookup
 ----------

+* As soon as you hit Enter, your browser initiates a DNS (Domain Name System) request.
+* It sends a query to a DNS resolver or your local DNS cache, requesting the IP address associated with the domain name "www.google.com".
+* The resolver checks its cache, and if the IP address is not found, it recursively queries the authoritative DNS servers until it obtains the IP address.
 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by